pyrimidine/Physics-informed-Shadowgraph-Density-Field-Reconstruction/README.md

 - **Density Field Reconstruction**: Algorithms for computing density distributions based on refractive index variations within the experimental field.

 ### Dataset
-The data folder only contains a few example images, training solely on this data will result in significant overfitting.
+The data folder only contains a few example images.
+Its purpose is to illustrate what the shadowgraph image looks like.
+Training solely on this data will result in **significant overfitting**.
 A complete example dataset can be obtained by contacting the authors.

 ### Requirements
 All necessary dependencies are listed in `requirements.txt`.